-Before adding the cashew powder, make sure sugar has melted completely and has begin to boil well.
+- Before adding the cashew powder, make sure sugar has dissolved completely and has begun to boil well.

 1. Add cashews to a blender jar.
 I had used cashews from fridge.
 I split open the cashews and then dry roasted on a low flame until crunchy.
 I used 1 & 1/2 cups split cashews which weighed 200 grams.

 2. Pulse or blend to make a powder.
 Do not blend at a stretch for long time as they begin to release oil and turn lumpy.
 I usually blend the cashews in intervals.
 Also make sure the kaju powder doesn’t turn hot or even warmas it changes the flavor.

 3. To make sure the cashew powder is not too coarse I sieved it.
 You will need to use a spoon to pass it through the sieve.

 4. I added back the coarse grains and blended again.

 Making sugar syrup for kaju katli

 6. Add sugar to a non stick pan.
 I used 3/4 cup + 2 tbsps.
 The sweetness was right for us.
 If you prefer less sweetness then you can reduce 2 tbsp.

 8. Stir gently and dissolve the sugar completely on a medium heat.
 Sugar can scratch up the nonstick pan so be gentle.
 Bring the sugar syrup to a rapid boil.

 How to make kaju katli

 9. Next lower the flame completely and add cashew powder.
 I added in 2 batches.
 You may end up with lumps if the entire powder is added at one time.

 10. Next mix very well to ensure there are no lumps.
 Scrape the sides and the spoon if the powder is stuck.

 11. Keep stirring the kaju katli mixture consistently and cook on a low to medium heat until the mixture begins to thicken.

 12. Next add 2 tsps ghee and 1 tsp rose water or cardamom powder.

 13. Next continue to cook stirring well.
 As the mixture thickens it will leave the sides if not then add a few drops of ghee again.

 14. With in few mins the mixture will come together and leaves the pan.